Your conversion funnel comprises different stages that nudge customers toward completing a sale.

 But the fact is people viewing your thank you page are perfect people to sell to.

-These visitors have already spent their time on your site, showed interest in your offers, and stayed loyal with your brand down the funnel.
+These visitors have already spent their time on your site, showed interest in your offers, and stayed loyal to your brand down the funnel.

 While you can include many things in your thank you page, a standard thank you page template should contain 3-essentials.